paulchen/kotlin-rocket-lib/README.md

 there and invoke `start()` on that instance.

 Refer to `main.kt` in `kotlin-rocket-bot` for an example on how to do this.

+__Important__: This bot handles incoming Rocket.Chat messages asynchronously.
+Therefore, you need to ensure thread-safety in your handlers.